Today’s Truth: God will not leave us nor forsake us

 Make the truth real

 1. Let the Truth of God’s protection and presence sink deep into your soul (Deuteronomy 31:6).
 Ponder it, pray about it, write it down where you’ll see it every day.
+Ask the Holy Spirit to fill you with the reality of God’s Truths.

 2. Confess how you have turned away from God and sinned (1 John 1:9 – “If we confess our sins, He is faithful and just to forgive us our sins and cleanse us from all unrighteousness.”)
 Part of confession includes that turning away – often from things we are chasing that are NOT of God.
+God’s faithfulness is endless – we have only to turn toward Him.

 3. Repent – turn away from your old ways by turning your back on your sins and turn toward God and His faithfulness (Acts 3:19 “Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord.”)